Always Caring For Mom

 When your health begins to decline

 As time passed her health began to decline.
-Her physical condition began to deteriorate to the place that she sometimes lost control of her bodily liquids due to a faulty surgery...
+Her physical condition began to deteriorate to the place that she sometimes lost her bodily liquids due to a faulty surgery...
 Rendering the necessity of subscribing to adult disposable undergarments.
 My adult son who lived fifteen minutes away would frequently drop off a supply for me from Costco and visit with her.
 He would also give me an update on her condition.
-Gradually she had succumb to cocooning and not venturing outdoors as much.
+Gradually she had succumbed to mostly cocooning and not venturing outdoors as much.
 Her many falls finally made her yield to a cane.
 I can remember taking her to the Dr. for therapy so they could assist and teach her how to better use a much dreaded walker.
 They stressed how she should try to walk uprightly as much as possible.
+Although the tendency is to lean down, many don't know the walker really is to help you stand and walk uprightly.
 I share this candidly because many do not have compassion and can be insensitive to their elderly parents.
-A Blessing from the Lord awaits when you treat them with respect!
+A Blessing from the Lord awaits when you always treat them with respect!

-I purchased a padded desk lap pad to try encouraging arts and simple crafts, along with a mini water fall to solicit a tranquil environment, with soft soothing music in the background.
-Her living room now begins to shift from her antique damask furniture to a padded sofa for her to look out the window at her once lovingly attended garden.
-Her bedroom now housed a hospital bed that she just could not get used to, her physical position gradually shifting from flowered bed linen.
+I purchased a padded desk lap pad to try encouraging arts and simple crafts, along with a mini water fall nearby to solicit a tranquil environment, with soft soothing music in the background.
+Her living room now begins to shift from her antique damask furniture to a padded sofa to raise her up so she look out the window at her once lovingly attended garden.
+Her bedroom now housed a hospital bed that she just could not get used to, her physical position gradually shifting from flowered bed linen rather than sitting up.
 Life and her many once enjoyed pastimes gradually became a thing of the past.
 Her once strong frame now frail.
 Only a mere silhouette and her limbs delicately extended on her now almost immobile body.
 Although often smiling a mere slight puzzling frown surfacing at times.
 I share this because she was one to always help others...

 Hopefully this will help you if you have an aging parent, love them now so you will have no regrets when that day comes when they say goodbye!
 You will know that at His appointed time the Lord will call them home.